-If you’re lucky enough, you can stay in a traditional house in the water village with one of the residents (Kem).
+If you’re lucky enough, you can stay in a traditional house in the water village with one of the residents.
 There’s something magical about sitting out on the balcony at night chatting away with Kem, who knows everyone there is to know in the tourism business in Brunei.
-I paid 100% for my stay, but just loved it.
+I paid for my own stay and loved it.

 Water Village Museum in Kampong Ayer

 A lot of people only come to Kampong Ayer for the day, which is very doable.
 All you need to do is take a water taxi from the steps of the Brunei water across the water.
 It should cost around 1-2 Brunei dollars.
 From there, you can enjoy the colorful houses and visit the village museum.